 How does a fire suppression system work?

 A fire suppression system will have built-in components to detect fires as early as possible.
 These components will first identify the presence of flames and smoke.
 The suppression system will then initiate an alarm, so the blaze can be subdued before it has the chance to spread.
+A fire suppression system can be considered an ‘active’ fire protection method because the system is triggered in response to the presence of fire.
+As will be explored further in this article, a fire suppression system also contains a range of components that ‘actively’ work to extinguish flames and smoke.

 When is a fire suppression system required?